AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 The developer uses Python modules such as Wandb, diffusers (by Huggingface), Torch, Pytorch lightning and Hydra to build a training loop used to train the model.
 The training is run on Vertex AI.
 The data is stored in a GCP bucket, and can be pulled from DVC with `dvc pull`.
 After training, the trained model is stored in a GCP bucket.

 We created an API with FastAPI that uses the trained model stored in the GCP bucket to generate new images of butterflies at the request of a user.
+The generated image is stored in the GCP bucket, where it is used to monitor data drifting.

+The user can use a `curl` command to invoke the API to generate an image.
+The user also has the option to git clone the repo and get the code on their on device.

 ### Question 26